Connor-Miller/loot/docs/agents/workflow.md

    (`loot dock <task>` — the ADR 0022 in-place switch — survives in the primary until the harbor, #229.)
 2. **Work.** Edit.
-The working change accrues by auto-snapshot (map #132); you never run a manual `status -m` before finalize.
+The working change accrues by auto-snapshot (map #132); you never run a manual `status -m` before finalize. **`loot describe -m "<subject>"` is the first verb on dirty work** — it captures *without* finalizing, and names the change while you still remember what it does.
+Skip it and step 6 refuses (#174): `new` is capture-then-finalize, so on a dirty tree it would otherwise sign your edits in one stroke, straight past this lane, under the `(working change)` placeholder.
 3. **Project for review.** `loot ferry --with-wip` snapshots the dock's WIP and projects it to a sealed-free `review/<dock>` branch, then a single-ref push publishes it to GitHub; `loot-first review` opens the PR.
 The PR reviews